12-minutes with Tracy Ma

 - Published February 7, 2017

-- Portrait by Caroline Tompkins
+- Text edited by Caroline Tompkins

 Before she became a former creative director of Matter Studios, I had the chance to talk with Tracy Ma while she was Bloomberg Businessweek’s deputy creative director.
 We talked about how Richard Turley inspired her creative approach at Businessweek, the lack of earnestness in design, and why it's important to learn and build with others.
 But most importantly, this interview gives us a glimpse into the ideology behind Tracy’s engaging and explorative work.